evan2645/cross-cloud-spire/README.md

 * Minikube
 * Make

+An instance of SPIRE server will be started on the host machine and by default it binds to port 8081.
+If anything else is listening on port 8081, it will fail to start.

 ## Starting the example

 This example contains some dockerfiles, some kubernetes yaml, and a bunch of shell scripts.
 They are tied together by a Makefile so turning things up and down is simple.
 To get up and running, clone this repo and try out the following commands: